-The HITRUST CSF has defined 135 controls for information security, breaking them down into three separate levels of implementation.
-Each of the three levels of implementation builds comprehensively on the level before it, so level two contains all of level one’s controls, for instance, making level three the strictest level since it features the largest number of controls and requirements for compliance certification.
+The HITRUST CSF has defined 135 controls for information security, which are divided into three separate levels of implementation.
+These levels are based on organizational and regulatory risk factors.
+Each of the three levels of implementation builds comprehensively on the level before it.
+Level 1 is considered the baseline, while Level 3 has the greatest number of requirements and assures the greatest level of protection.
 Most organizations use a variety of levels of implementation, according to their specific data protection needs.

 Ready to get started?
 Get more information about Preparing for HITRUST Assessments.